Buruh Tani: Versions

 Safi’i Kemamang declined to patent the song, allowing others to adapt and reinterpret it freely.
 He had once contemplated securing a patent but was unable to do so due to the lack of funds.
+He stated that "only the workers, farmers, students, and urban poor deserve to be the owners."
+In an interview with Merdika.id, he stated that, "Because I created this song based on the objective and subjective needs of revolution in Indonesia, let this song be a public right."
+He asked that musicians or groups who derived commercial benefit from the song should donate a portion of the proceeds to support liberation movements representing oppressed peoples.

 Over time, the lyrics gradually evolved, although it is unclear when or by whom these changes were made.
 The version most commonly associated with protest movements was recorded by the Indonesian anarcho-punk and activist band Marjinal in 1997.
 Meanwhile, rendition most frequently used in demonstrations is an acoustic cover performed by an unidentified male and female student/s.
 It is likely that the rendition was published from a repository for a University of Indonesia student orientation program from 2012, as it is the earliest found rendition.
 Though it might as well be older, as metadata suggest it was dated from 2004, concurrent to Amien Rais' presidential debate at the University of Indonesia organised by its students' representative council (BEM UI).
-Safi’i expressed some concern that the song had deviated from its original meaning; however, he acknowledged that the changes were a natural response to the shifting conditions and dynamics of Indonesia’s national politics and social movements.
+Safi’i expressed some concern that the song had deviated from its original meaning; believing that the change in lyrics also mean the change in the spirit and ideals contained within, and thus he rejects the change in lyrics.
+However, he acknowledged that the changes were a natural response to the shifting conditions and dynamics of Indonesia’s national politics and social movements.

-A second verse of the popular Marjinal rendition exists, though it is never used.
-Among university students, only the first verse is considered compulsory to memorize.
+Among university students the song is considered compulsory to memorize.
 The lyrics are the following;